rvandehey-cc/content-automation/README.md

 A robust, enterprise-grade content automation system that scrapes web content and prepares it for WordPress import.
 Built with modern JavaScript and designed for scalability, maintainability, and ease of use.

-> ⚠️ **Important Notice**: This system was initially developed for Ford dealership websites and may require customization for different dealer groups, OEMs, and competitor website structures.
+> ⚠️ **Important Notice**: This system was initially developed for limited dealership websites and may require customization for different dealer groups, OEMs, and competitor website structures.
 See [Expansion & Customization](#-expansion--customization) for details.

 ## 🎯 Overview